mph-/lcapy/doc/install.rst

 Requirements
 ============

-Lcapy requires the following Python packages: scipy, sympy, numpy, matplotlib, networkx
+Lcapy requires the following Python packages: scipy, sympy, numpy, matplotlib, networkx.
+These are automatically loaded when using pip.

 For schematic drawing you require: